jesbu1/openpi/README.md

 ```

 ### Training with PEEK
+Pi-0+PEEK and Pi-0 are trained with LoRA on BRIDGE-v2.
+We trained full fine-tuning for pi-0 initially, but it was not noticeably different than LoRA, so we provide LoRA training instructions because it requires far less memory than FFT.

 You can train with PEEK on 4 GPUs and batch size of 256 (should work for 4 48GB GPUs) by running the following:
 ```bash
 XLA_PYTHON_CLIENT_MEM_FRACTION=0.95 uv run scripts/train.py pi0_lora_bridge_1_cam_path_masked --exp-name=EXP_NAME --overwrite [--resume if you want to resume training]